Modern application platforms vs traditional development: which one actually costs less?

 The wrong debate

-• It's not "low-code vs real code".
+• It's not "platform vs real engineering".

 • It's not just "speed vs quality".